Fritschek/Fritschek.github.io/_posts/2025-05-05-mutual-info.md

 ## 1. Background & Motivation

-Mutual information (MI) plays a central role in modern representation learning.
-From the classic InfoMax principle of Bell & Sejnowski (1995), to more recent self-supervised methods like Contrastive Predictive Coding (CPC), MINE, and InfoNCE-based models such as SimCLR, estimating or maximizing MI has become a popular strategy for learning useful features from data.
+Mutual information (MI) plays a central role in information theory, communication theory and modern representation learning.
+Recent advances in neural networks, and the easier handling of variational results for practical application led to a rejuvenation of old representations of Kullback-Leibler divergence, i.e., the Donsker-Varadhan based lower bound, which was investigated in MINE.
+Also other lower bounds for mutual information got renewed interest such as the Nguyien-Wainwright-Jordan lower bound.
+Or the more recent noise-contrastive method, the InfoNCE.
+In representation learning, these estimators can be used to learn from maximizing feature information in data.
+In communication theory, these estimators can be used to learn for example optimal encoding.
+I refer to the overview paper by Poole et al for a comprehensive overview.

-Despite the diversity of these methods, they all share a common foundation: they rely on lower bounds of mutual information estimated from finite samples.
-Formally, given a sample of size $N$, the algorithm computes a bound $\widehat I_{\mathrm{LB}} \le I(X;Y)$, hoping that it gets close to the true value.
+All these recent bounds rely on lower bounds of mutual information estimated from finite samples.
+Formally, given a sample of size $N$, the algorithm computes a bound $\widehat I_{\mathrm{LB}} \le I(X;Y)$, hoping that it gets close to the true value, be approximating from below.

-However, practitioners have noticed a curious and frustrating pattern: no matter how clever the method, these lower bounds tend to saturate around $\ln N$ nats (or $\log_2 N$ bits).
-For example, doubling the batch size leads to roughly a $\ln 2$ increase in the bound—but only up to a point.
-Beyond that, improvements flatten out.
+However, in practice the bounds MINE, NWJ and derivtes exibit high variance, and estimates fluctuate below AND above the true MI value, seemingly contradicting the theoretical results.
+The InfoNCE bound exibits very low variance but its MI value is limited to $\log N$, where $N$ is the batch size.

-McAllester and Stratos (2020) showed that this behavior isn’t just a practical nuisance—it’s an **information-theoretic limitation**.
-If your estimator is required to work on arbitrary distributions (i.e., “distribution-free”) and to provide valid lower bounds with high probability (say, with confidence $1 - \delta$), then it cannot exceed a constant times $\ln N$.
+McAllester and Stratos (2020) showed that this behavior is an inherent **limitation**.
+If an estimator is required to work on arbitrary distributions (i.e., “distribution-free”) and to provide valid lower bounds with high probability (say, with confidence $1 - \delta$), then it cannot exceed a constant times $\log N$.
 In other words, **no universal, high-confidence lower bound can grow faster than logarithmically in the sample size**.

 ---

-## 3. Geometric Intuition — The Hidden Spike
+## 2. Intuition — (Hidden Spikes in Data)

+# 2.1 The discrete case
+Lets have a look at a uniform distribution, which maximizes the entropy.
+We know that $I(X;Y) = H(X) - H(X;Y) \le H(X)$.
+I.e. MI is a lower bound for entropy.
+Now, a uniform distribution on some finite interval maximizes the entropy.
+Any spike in this distribution lowers the entropy.
+So the sampling mechanism needs to hit the spike, to accurately estimate the entropy.
+As the entropy upper bounds the MI, it can be seen how this problem directly translates to MI.

+# 2.2 The continues case

-To see why the $\ln N$ ceiling is unavoidable, consider a simple trick an adversary can play on your data.
+To see why the $\log N$ ceiling is unavoidable, consider a simple trick an adversary can play on your data.

 Start with a nice, well-behaved distribution $p(x)$.
-Now define a new distribution $\tilde{p}(x)$ that’s almost identical to $p$, except it hides a tiny spike:
+Now define a new distribution $\tilde{p}(x)$ that’s almost identical to $p$, except it hides a tiny spike $s(x)$:

 $$
 \tilde{p}(x) = \left(1 - \frac{1}{N} \right) p(x) + \frac{1}{N} s(x),